Honoring Our Fallen Heroes

 USN

-Thus, a petty officer, first class, who has the rating of electronics technician would properly be called an Electronics Technician First Class, or ET1.
+Joseph Charles McDonald served as a petty officer first class.
+He held the rating of electronics technician known as an Electronics Technician First Class, or ET1.

 USAR